nyuwinc/two-sigma-interview/Prob1/Question.md

 # Problem 1, Question
-### Q: Create an algorithms to determine whether a string has unique characters
+### Q: Create an algorithm to determine whether a string has unique characters
 #### Example:
 ```
 isUnique("hello") => false